JesseAlderliesten/pkg-dev-ctv/proposal.md

 ### Checking the package landscape

-Before starting a new package it's worth searching for already available packages, both from a developer's standpoint ("do not reinvent the wheel") and from a user's one (many packages implementing same/similar procedures can be confusing).
+Before starting a new package, it's worth searching for already available packages, both from a developer's standpoint ("do not reinvent the wheel") and from a user's one (many packages implementing the same/similar procedures can be confusing).
 If a package addressing the same functionality already exists, you may consider contributing to it instead of starting a new one.